cybercom-finland/location_tracking_ml/README.md

 For some reason the iterations get progressively slower, even if the model is not added new elements.

+The work is CPU bound for some reason, will have to optimize something.
+Probably some tensorflow operations there that do not have GPU implementations yet.

 Copyright / License
 ===================
 Copyright: Tero Keski-Valkama (2016)